ClemensElflein/openmower.de/content/en/docs/Conversion-Guide/2-robot-modification/prepare-the-parts/prepare-sd-card/index.md

 {{% alert title="Info" color="info" %}}
 This guide is for the **Lite** version of the Raspberry Pi Compute module (the version **without** eMMC storage).

-If you have a compute module **with eMMC**, you can safely skip this step for now and flash the board, once your mower is powered up.
+If you have a compute module **with eMMC**, you can safely skip this step for now and continue with [preparing the mainboard.]({{% relref "/docs/Conversion-Guide/2-robot-modification/prepare-the-parts/prepare-mainboard/index.md" %}})

+You can flash the CM4, once your mower is powered up.
 [Here is the official guide on how to do it](https://www.raspberrypi.com/documentation/computers/compute-module.html#flash-compute-module-emmc)
 {{% /alert %}}

 ## Prerequisites